-- LAC
+- Children known to Social Care

 - Pupils eligible for FSM

 - Pupils with SEND

 - Certain ethnic groups

-The Headteacher/Executive Headteacher will consider avoiding excluding LAC, those with SEMH issues or pupils with an EHC plan.
-Where any member of staff has concerns about vulnerable pupil groups and their behaviour, they will report this to the Headteacher/Executive Headteacher, who will instigate a multi-agency assessment to determine whether the behavioural issues might be a result of educational, mental health or other needs and vulnerabilities.
-The full assessment procedures are outlined in the school's SEND policy.
+The Headteacher/Executive Headteacher will consider avoiding excluding Children known to Social Care, those with SEMH issues or pupils with an EHC plan.
+Where any member of staff has concerns about vulnerable pupil groups and their behaviour, they will report this to the Headteacher/Executive Headteacher, who will instigate a multiagency assessment to determine whether the behavioural issues might be a result of educational, mental health or other needs and vulnerabilities.
+The full assessment procedures are outlined in the school's relevant policy.